PrincetonUniversity/installing_python_packages/README.md

 You should run your jobs out of `/scratch/gpfs/<NetID>` on the HPC clusters.
 These filesystems are very fast and provide vast amounts of storage.
 Do not run jobs out of `/tigress`.
 That is, you should never be writing the output of actively running jobs to `/tigress`.
 The `/tigress` filesystem is slow and it should only be used for backing up the files that you produce on `/scratch/gpfs`.
 Your `/home` directory on all clusters is small and it should only be used for storing source code and executables.

-The commands below give you an idea of how to launch your first R job:
+The commands below give you an idea of how to launch your first Python job:

 ```
 $ ssh <NetID>@della.princeton.edu